KS-369/LyricJournalWeb/README.md

 # LyricJournal 🎵

-A simple, elegant web application for saving and organizing your favorite song lyrics with personal notes.
+A simple, elegant web application for saving and organizing your favorite song lyrics with personal notes and tags.

 ## Features

 - **User Authentication** - Secure registration and login system
 - **Lyric Management** - Add, edit, delete, and search your saved lyrics
 - **Personal Notes** - Add your own thoughts and memories to each lyric
+- **Tag System** - Organize lyrics by mood, genre, theme, or custom categories
+- **Advanced Filtering** - Filter lyrics by tags and search through all content
-- **Real-time Search** - Instantly find lyrics by song title, artist, or content
+- **Real-time Search** - Instantly find lyrics by song title, artist, content, or tags
 - **Responsive Design** - Works beautifully on desktop and mobile devices

 ## Tech Stack